glitternetwork/glitter-sdk-go/doc.md

 func (c *Chain) BlockSearch(query string, page, perPage *int, orderBy string) (*ctypes.ResultBlockSearch, error)
 ```

 BlockSearch search for blocks by BeginBlock and EndBlock events\.

+query: query condition example: \`"block\.height\<10"\` more detail about query https://docs.tendermint.com/v0.35/rpc/#/Websocket/subscribe

+page and perPage:  limit on the number of returned result

+orderBy: order in which blocks are sorted \("asc" or "desc"\)\, by height\. if empty\, default sorting will be still applied\.

 ### func \(\*Chain\) Health